stoefln/node-native-ocr/README.md

 ### To Use with Electron

+I have not found a way to get tesseract working in a bundled electron installer yet.
+This is work in progress....

 If you want to use `node-native-ocr` with electron, use [electron-rebuild](https://github.com/electron/electron-rebuild/), which takes care of compiling `node-native-cor` with the node version of your electron installation.